 - Jennifer de Poyen, San Diego Union Tribune

-She has received critical acclaim from international papers such as the New York Times, the Los Angeles Times, the San Diego Union Tribune, San Diego Theatre Scene, Sequenza 21, I care if you listen and the Oltner Tagblatt of Olten, Switzerland for her performances in both standard and contemporary repertoire.
+She has received critical acclaim from international papers including the New York Times, the Los Angeles Times, the San Diego Union Tribune, San Diego Theatre Scene, Sequenza 21, I care if you listen, The Whole Note and the Oltner Tagblatt, Switzerland for her performances in both standard and contemporary repertoire.
 Mark Swed of the LA times states in his review of the monumental Tuesdays at Monkspace concert “Sequenza ~ Sequenza!" that "Stacey Fraser made the Sequenza into a seamless aria, sure of musical direction while missing none of the humor or the frightening shocks of horror."

 Recordings include a chamber music album of works by Asian and American composers entitled Lotusblume for the Viennese label, ein Klang records, Therigatha Inside Aura and Sprial XII by Chinary Ung for Bridge Records, Seven Epitaphs for soprano and clarinet by Barney Childs for Advance Recordings, Still Life After Death and Therigatha Inside Aura by Chinary Ung for Voices of the Pearl Vol. 3, Snowflakes, Blossoms : Friends of the Way by Marjorie Merryman for Voices of the Pearl Vol. 2 and the role of Lisinga on the premiere recording of Manuel del Pópulo Vicente Garcia’s opera Le Cinesi for Harmonicorde.
 A new film by critically acclaimed filmmaker Sandra Powers featuring Fraser singing composer Chinary Ung’s Still Life After Death premiered at the prestigious Sharjah Art Foundation Festival in the United Arab Emirates in 2019 and is now streaming on Amazon Prime Video.